-a) MD & QD
+a) MD, QD & SD

-These sub-categories may pay dividend on a monthly (MD) or quarterly (QD) basis.
+These sub-categories may pay dividend on a monthly (MD), quarterly (QD) or semi-annually basis (SD).

 b) Hedged (H)

 These sub-categories aim at hedging the Currency Exchange risks of the portfolio of the sub-fund against their Reference Currency.
 In the event of changes in the net asset value of the portfolio and/or of subscriptions and/or redemptions, hedging will be operated to the extent possible within specific bandwidths (should those limits not be respected from time to time, hedging readjustment will be operated).
 As a consequence, we cannot guarantee the currency exchange risk will be completely neutralised.